Skip to content

 Alternative: Toolkit Test Settings

 For quick testing and validation, you can also use the TEST SETTINGS section.
-The example below uses the Artifact toolkit, but the flow is similar for other toolkits.
+The example below uses the GitHub toolkit, but the flow is similar for other toolkits.

 Index Data tool